Web & Network Calculators

 Technical Methodology

-These formulas provide deterministic structure for modeling edge efficiency and accurate bandwidth billing normalization.
+These formulas provide deterministic structure for modeling edge efficiency, accurate bandwidth billing normalization, and the geometric accumulation of technical debt over a multi-year horizon.

 Cache Hit Ratio (CHR)